WellyZhang/README.md/README.md

 ![baidu](http://www.baidu.com/img/bdlogo.gif "百度logo") | baidu

 #<a name="emoji"/>Emoji
 GFM supports Emoji naively.
-To display emoji, surround the name of the expression with two `:s`.
+To display emoji, surround the name of the expression with two `:`s.
 E.g. `:blush:` :blush:

 GitHub has a [Emoji cheatsheet](http://www.emoji-cheat-sheet.com), but for your convenience I've also included it in the [repo](./emoji.md).